What Is The Purpose of Marketing?

 Businesses often base the titles of blog posts on common industry-related questions.
 They figure out what their target audience is entering into Google and use that exact phrase to boost their website’s SEO.

 But when they Google the question themselves, they realize that another website is already getting lots of traffic on this topic.
-That website is Quora, the question and answer forum that is widely used as a free marketing tool.
+That website is Quora, the question and answer forum widely used as a free marketing tool.

 If a potential customer has an important question about your industry, they might seek answers on Quora.
 The most detailed, informative answers are often provided by businesses that belong to this industry.
 Longer answers to popular questions also make the page more likely to rank highly on Google.

-If enough Quora users like your answer, it becomes the first answer someone sees at the top the page.
+If enough Quora users like your answer, it becomes the first answer someone sees at the top of the page.
 But much like Facebook groups, this won’t happen if your answers are overly self-promotional.

 It’s easy to make the mistake of answering every remotely relevant question.
-Instead, you should probably focus on the more specific questions asked by people who clearly belong to your target audience.
-These pages will likely be visited by other members of your target audience who Google the same question.
+Instead, you should probably focus on the more specific questions asked by people who belong to your target audience.
+These pages will likely be visited by other members of your target audience who ask Google the same question.

 13. Target New Residents and Businesses

-You can take advantage of this psychological principal by targeting new residents or new businesses in your community.
+You can take advantage of this psychological principle by targeting new residents or new businesses in your community.
 When people move into your neighborhood, they use realtors and moving companies, right?
 If you partner up with these companies, they will personally recommend your business to their new clients.